thosgood/this-weeks-finds/markdown/201-250/week202.md

 :::

-He also made a picture of another proof, which is on page 29 of Pierre Ageron\'s book Logiques, Ensembles, Catgories: Le Point de Vue
+He also made a picture of another proof, which is on page 29 of Pierre Ageron's book Logiques, Ensembles, Catgories: Le Point de Vue
 Constructif:

 ::: {align="center"}